secretstartups/handbook/product/product-analysis/index.html.md

 ### Issue Intake

-For all product analysis requests, please create an issue in the [GitLab Data Product Analytics project](https://gitlab.com/gitlab-data/product-analytics/-/issues), apply the `product analysis` label, and follow the guidelines below.
+For all product analysis requests, please create an issue in the [GitLab Data Product Analytics project](https://gitlab.com/gitlab-data/product-analytics/-/issues), apply the `Team::Product Analysis` and `product analysis` labels, and follow the guidelines below.

-All data issues with the `product analysis` label will appear on the [Product Analysis board](https://gitlab.com/groups/gitlab-data/-/boards/2959103).
+All data issues with the `Team::Product Analysis` label will appear on the [Product Analysis board](https://gitlab.com/groups/gitlab-data/-/boards/2959103).

 #### Issue Templates